gpierard/music-listening-behaviour/README.md

 #### results

 941 users out of 992 had at least one long listening session (94.85%).
-This might seem counterintuitive based on the top 10% percentile, but should be realistic given that each user has 1187 sessions on average.
+This might seem counter-intuitive based on the top 10% percentile, but should be realistic given that each user has 1187 sessions on average.
+These results were cross-checked using `src/tests/crosscheck.R`.

 ### kedro setup